hunterxcobby/JS-Projects/basics/data_structure/notes/1-chapter.md

 2. **Symbols and BigInts:**
    - For symbols and BigInts, JavaScript intentionally restricts certain implicit type conversions to maintain consistency and prevent unexpected behaviors.

-Understanding dynamic and weak typing is crucial for writing robust and predictable JavaScript code.